-This grant program is part of Clackamas County Tourism’s mission to assist our local communities and organizations through effective tourism asset development. $250,000 is available for Development Grants in FY18/19.
-Minimum award is $5,000 and a maximum of $100,000.
+This grant program is part of Clackamas County Tourism’s mission to assist our local communities and organizations through effective tourism asset development. $250,000 is available for Development Grants in FY19/20.
+Minimum award is $5,000.
+The Tourism Development Council may award up to $250,000 for a project.

 Development Grants are open to public, private and nonprofit organizations whose project benefits the greater public interests of tourism development.
-Grant priorities and eligibility are outlined here.
+The Development Grant process, priorities and eligibility are outlined here.

 A pre-application and attendance at a Development Grant Workshop is required for anyone who plans to submit an application.
 Workshops are available in person or by webinar.
 (If your organizations grant writer attended a previous Development Grant workshop, attendance is encouraged but not required).
 To RSVP or if you are unable to attend a scheduled workshop, please contact firstname.lastname@example.org.